placrosse/kodo/docs/source/including_kodo_in_your_application.rst

     python waf configure

 #.
-Assuming everything went as planned, you should now have a folder called
+Assuming everything went as planned, you should have a folder called
    ``bundle_dependencies`` in your kodo folder.
-You are now ready to build Kodo and its dependencies::
+You can now build Kodo and its dependencies::

     python waf build